rkaunismaa/CUDA/README.md

 OK ...
 I renamed the original 'CUDA-Programs/Chapter01/13_gpusum.cu' to ''CUDA-Programs/Chapter01/_13_gpusum.cu', then renamed ''CUDA-Programs/Chapter01/gpusum.cu'' to 'CUDA-Programs/Chapter01/13_gpusum.cu', and tweaked the 'CUDA-Programs/Chapter01/Makefile' file from '../../Linux/' to '../Linux', and now stuff works!
 Great! ...
 Sigh ... yup, this is the workflow ... you gotta figure stuff out on your own!

+# Tuesday, May 28, 2024

+Damn the book 'Programming in Parallel with CUDA' is really good.
+Goes into a lot of detail.
+Interesting to realize [NVIDIA/Thrust](https://github.com/NVIDIA/thrust) is no longer being worked on as separate library but has been 'The Thrust repository has been archived and is now part of the unified nvidia/cccl repository' ...